NASM-COURSE-FRAMEWORK/Template_V1/README.md

 10. Google Analytics
 - Add google analytics code to HTML file to track total time viewing, score, video analytics, etc.

+11. Misc Funtions:
+- Create function to switch the left and right columns like a textbook.
+Each page may contain some additional tool tips and if you look at a textbook those tool tips should be located on the left for a left page and on the right with a right page.
+We can accomplish this by adding or appending a "lg-pull-left-3" to the main column div.
+Perhaps we do this if any of those column classes have the word "left" in it.
+- Create function to add the current page number to the footer section located on the right side of the screen.
+This should only be visible in the print CSS.

 CSS
 1. Clean up all current CSS code with comments for updating later.
 2. Create Print CSS and make sure all content divs are displayed when selecting the print option.